fxbrandon/CryptoModelerWebsite/legal.md

 ### What Information Do We Collect?

-Crypto Modeler (“Crypto Modeler”, “we” or “us”) collects (a) the e-mail addresses of those who communicate with us via email; (b) aggregate information concerning what pages users access or visit; (c) information given by the user (such as survey information and/or site registrations); and (d) information related to your use of the Website and/or the mobile application, including IP address, Device ID, geographic location, and date and time of your request; (e) any other information that you might provide voluntarily.
+CryptoModeler (“CryptoModeler”, “we” or “us”) collects (a) the e-mail addresses of those who communicate with us via email; (b) aggregate information concerning what pages users access or visit; (c) information given by the user (such as survey information and/or site registrations); and (d) information related to your use of the Website and/or the mobile application, including IP address, Device ID, geographic location, and date and time of your request; (e) any other information that you might provide voluntarily.
 We might also collect your email address and your Wallet ID if you decide to participate to one of our campaigns.

 ### How Do We Use the Information?

-Crypto Modeler uses collected information for the following purposes:
+CryptoModeler uses collected information for the following purposes:

-To fulfill a contract or take steps linked to a contract such as processing your registration on our Website or sending you information about changes to our terms or policies; Where it is necessary for purposes which are in Crypto Modeler’s legitimate interests such as (a) to provide the information or content you have requested; (b) to contact you about our programs, products, features or services; (c) to improve our services and for internal business purposes such as identification and authentication or customer service, portfolio tracking and user preference syncing between devices; (d) to ensure the security of our Website, by trying to prevent unauthorized or malicious activities; (e) to enforce compliance with our Terms of Use and other policies; (f) to help other organizations (such as copyright owners) to enforce their rights; and (g) to tailor content, advertisements, and offers for you or for other purposes disclosed at the time of collection.
+To fulfill a contract or take steps linked to a contract such as processing your registration on our Website or sending you information about changes to our terms or policies; Where it is necessary for purposes which are in CryptoModeler’s legitimate interests such as (a) to provide the information or content you have requested; (b) to contact you about our programs, products, features or services; (c) to improve our services and for internal business purposes such as identification and authentication or customer service, portfolio tracking and user preference syncing between devices; (d) to ensure the security of our Website, by trying to prevent unauthorized or malicious activities; (e) to enforce compliance with our Terms of Use and other policies; (f) to help other organizations (such as copyright owners) to enforce their rights; and (g) to tailor content, advertisements, and offers for you or for other purposes disclosed at the time of collection.

 If you do not wish to receive marketing information about our programs, products, features or services, you can opt-out of marketing communications.
 Where you give us consent, such as (a) where you ask us to send marketing information to you via a medium where we need your consent, including alerts via mobile push notifications; (b) where you give us consent to place cookies and to use similar technologies; and (c) on other occasions where we ask you for consent, for any other purpose that might arise.